dustatron/qnap-prores-watch-folder/README.md

 because Github will not preserve an empty folder I have placed temp '.txt' files in each folder.
 Once you have downloaded the project and set it up you can delete the '.txt' files.

-While I specifically built and tested this on a Qnap device, it should run on any Linux box with python and ffmpeg install.
+While I specifically built and tested this on a Qnap device, it should run on any Linux box with python and ffmpeg installed.

 # License